CourtlenOlmo/CS361_Microservice/README.md

 ## Communication Contract

-Communication is done in this program using ZeroMQ's DEALER/DEALER biderectional pattern.
+Communication is done in this program using ZeroMQ's DEALER/DEALER bidirectional pattern.

 ```
 Port and Server Address for Main program: